Glasnevin: Met Éireann

-In 1975 the new headquarters of Met Éireann, the Irish Meteorological Office, designed by Liam McCormick opened on Glasnevin Hill, on the former site of a juvenile detention centre, Marlborough House.
+In 1975 the new headquarters of Met Éireann, the Irish Meteorological Office, designed by Liam McCormick, opened on Glasnevin Hill, on the site of a former juvenile detention centre, Marlborough House.
 The Met Éireann building is a pyramidal shape and was originally to be covered in Welsh Slate, however, an indigenous material was deemed more appropriate, and the selected Irish stone curled and had to be replaced by metal sheeting.
 It is recognised as one of the most significant buildings to be erected in Dublin in the 1970s.

 Griffith Avenue

-Griffith Avenue, which runs through Glasnevin, Drumcondra and Marino.
-The avenue spans three electoral constituencies.
-Like nearby Griffith Park, it was named after Arthur Griffith who was the founder and third leader of Sinn Féin and also served as President of Dáil Éireann.
-Arthur Griffith also was buried in Glasnevin Cemetery.
+The tree-lined Griffith Avenue runs through Glasnevin, Drumcondra and Marino, and spans three electoral constituencies.
+Like nearby Griffith Park, it was named after Arthur Griffith, who was the founder and third leader of Sinn Féin, served as President of Dáil Éireann and is buried in Glasnevin Cemetery.
+The naming has been attributed to politician and property developer Patrick Belton.

-A double-row of mature lime trees runs along both sides of Griffith Avenue from its junction with St Mobhi Road (in the west) to its junction with Malahide Road (in the east), a distance of 2.81km.
-It is reputed to be the longest tree-lined purely residential avenue in the northern hemisphere.
+A double-row of mature lime trees runs along both sides of Griffith Avenue from its junction with St Mobhi Road (in the west) to its junction with Malahide Road (in the east), a distance of 2.81 km.
+It is reputed to be the longest tree-lined purely residential avenue in the Northern Hemisphere.